Our certified respiratory

 Groups and Programs

-Learn more about managing your COPD by joining a COPD rehabilitation program, support group or education centre near you.
+Find a COPD rehabilitation program, support group or education centre near you.
+Find a lung health support group in Ontario.

 PEOPLE LIVING WITH chronic lung disease are caught in a difficult cycle – cardiovascular exercise is essential for strengthening their lungs, yet at the same time, lung disease often prevents them from participating in regular fitness programs.